Chart Color Schemes

 Household Composition

-Blackwater has a typical household mix, with a fairly typical median household size
+Blackwater has a typical household mix, with a higher-than-average median household size

 Family households account for 70.9% of all households, including 32.8% couples with children, 24.5% couples without children, and 12.1% single parent families.
-Non-family households constitute the remaining 29.1%, with lone person households at 25.9% and group households comprising 3.2%.
-The median household size is 2.6 people, aligning with the average for the Rest of Qld.
+Non-family households constitute the remaining 29.1%, with lone person households at 25.9% and group households comprising 3.2% of the total.
+The median household size is 2.6 people, which is larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households